h5bp/Front-end-Developer-Interview-Questions/README.md

 ```
 Question: What is the value of window.foo?
 **Answer: "bar"**
-if intially window.foo was false, undefined or zero else it will retain its value.
+only if window.foo was falsey otherwise it will retain its value.

 ```javascript
 var foo = "Hello"; (function() { var bar = " World"; alert(foo + bar); })(); alert(foo + bar);